astromatic/visiomatic/README.md

 # VisiOmatic server
-An [IIIF](https://iiif.io/)-compliant web astronomical image server.
+A web application for visualizing astronomical images.